sebw/blog-old.wains.be/2007/2007-08-23-why-im-switching-from-redhat-and-friends-to-debian-and-friends.md

 - no real "yum provides" function in dpkg or apt-get.. have to search on packages.debian.org to find which package provide a file.
 - a minor one, but vim by default doesn't turn syntax coloring on..
 Under RHEL, I just needed to install vim-enhanced and I was done.
 I'll need to make a universal vimrc config file and distribute it..
 - I prefer "service postfix restart" than "/etc/init.d/postfix restart"
-- I also liked chkconfig under RedHat
+- I also liked chkconfig under Red Hat

 Edit :